haris523/expo-starter/README.md

 ## Usage instructions

-You can use this template with this command: `npx create-expo-app -t https://github.com/haris523/expo-starter.git`.
+You can use this template with this command: `expo init my-app --template @haris523/expo-starter-template`.
 After creating the project, navigate to the project folder, run the command `npx husky install`.

 That's it.
 Just use a expo run:ios or expo:run android command based on the platform.